 But the effect is not cold and calculating as this might suggest.
 By finding the exact place and the time of its greatest portent, he deepens the content.
 Paradoxically in searching for the greatest precision, he presents places which are more intensely and spiritually themselves.

 For the environmental campaigner, this offers a subtlety of place which heightens the minutiae we need to learn to care for.
 Simmons’s work gives us the tools and the argument, plus the intangible qualities which make us want to care.

 Simmons’s interest in time-space shifts and in the science of perception have led to innovative experiments.
 His work reflects on how the movement of the earth subtly controls the relationships we humans are able to have with its phenomena.
 Included in this is a fascination with the speed of sound and how this correlates with the speed of the earth’s rotation.

 He carries a weight of equipment and will often work at night, with the addition of artificial lighting in order better to control the impressions he can make.
 In the studio he will then work further to bring out colour and detail of the image so that its power is exactly as he wants it.

 He often enhances natural lighting conditions with the use of artificial lighting to sharpen the image and give it an intense clarity and a greater sense of mystery and expectation.
-His locations are always carefully researched, either for such exact phenomenological reasons, or they are chosen for atmosphere, and are often out of the way, inaccessible, deep into forests, mountains, icy places.
+Tim researches his locations carefully.
+He looks for exact phenomena, or for particular atmosphere.
+They are often out of the way and inaccessible, deep into forests, mountains, or icy places.